nguyenkhangduy298/Architecture_webservice_system/README.md

 ## Build instruction to run the project on local host ##

-- Install Backend and Frontend dependencies.
+- Install Backend and Frontend dependencies.- Install Backend and Frontend dependencies.
-- Start two file in backend including MessagingBackendPostgre and MessagingBackendRedis by docker compose or spring boots
-- Start the frontend server in the frontend folder - npm start
+- Do command "mvn clean install" for "MessagingBackendPostgre" and "MessagingBackendRedis"
+- Do command "docker-compose & docker-compose up" for main project "Architecture_webservice_system".
+This will run the whole project.
+- Now you can access to localhost:3000 to experience the web application.

+** Note **: In case you test Redis API with Postman and it returns error.
+Please run "MessagingBackendRedis" manually with Spring Boot

 ## The UI show ##